Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Concluding discussion

 In this work, we revisited the simplified two-link model of a nano-swimmer with flexible hinge under a rotating magnetic field, which was studied numerically and demonstrated experimentally in \cite{wu2021helical}.
 We explicitly formulated and analyzed the nano-swimmer's nonlinear dynamic equations of spatial motion.
 We reduced the dynamic equations to a 4-DOF time-invariant system using transformation of variables.
 We obtained explicit analytic solutions for synchronous motion under simplifying assumptions, for both regimes of in-plane tumbling and spatial helical corkscrew swimming.
 We conducted stability analysis of the solution branches, and found stability transitions and bifurcations of multiple solution branches.
 We obtained an explicit expression for the forward speed and pitch, and found optimal frequencies maximizing speed and pitch.
 Finally, we presented analysis of the influence of additional effects such as unequal links length and conically-rotating magnetic field, as well as numerical parametric optimization.\\

 We now briefly discuss the limitations of our current analysis.
 First, the suggested swimmer model is simple and does not represent the fabricated swimmer accurately.
 It assumed a pointed uni-axial hinge, while the actual hinge is a flexible beam that undergoes both bending and torsion.
 In addition, our model did not account for hydrodynamic interaction between the links, and did not consider the influence of boundaries of the fluid domains.
 All those effects can be implemented into a new swimmer model in possible future extension of the research.
-Other possible generalizations can be interesting for future research, such as the effect of varying the directionality of link's magnetization, nano-swimmer composed of multiple magnetic links, flexible links, and additional choices in the time-varying profile of the external magnetic field.\\
+Other possible generalizations can be interesting for future research, such as the effect of varying the directionality of link's magnetization, nano-swimmer composed of multiple magnetic links, flexible links, and additional optimized choices in the time-varying profile of the external magnetic field \cite{el2020optimal}.
+In addition, the work can be extended to coordinated control of a group of magnetically-driven micro-propellers \cite{buzhardt2019dynamics}.\\

-Despite all limitations, this work showed a simple model that captures most of dominating phenomena observed in experiments on the fabricated nano-swimmer, allowing us to better understand the dynamics of magnetic nano-swimmers.
+Despite all its limitations, this work showed a simple minimal model that captures most of dominating phenomena observed in experiments on the fabricated nano-swimmer, allowing us to better understand the dynamics of magnetic nano-swimmers.
 With this improved understanding, new and optimized magnetic nano-swimmers may be fabricated, which eventually will allow the designing of artificial magnetic nano-bots for bio-medical purposes advancing towards the grand challenge of micro-nano-biomedical robotics.

 {\bf Acknowledgment:} This work has been supported by Israel Science Foundation, under grant no. 1382/23.